How to care for geraniums

 Ivy Geraniums

-Ivy Geraniums (Pelargonium peltatum) is somewhat different the blooms are narrow but long and the leaves are almost heart-shaped as opposed to the zonal Geraniums.
+Ivy Geraniums (Pelargonium peltatum) are somewhat different; the blooms are narrow but long, and the leaves are almost heart-shaped as opposed to the zonal Geraniums.

 Zonal or Garden Geraniums